DeployQL/retri-evals/README.md

 ### RAG evaluation framework for faster iteration

-## About REPS
+## About retri-eval
 Evaluating all of the components of a RAG pipeline is challenging.
 We didn't find a great existing solution that was
 1. flexible enough to fit on top of our document and query processing.
 2. gave us confidence in scaling the database up without increasing latency or costs.
 3. encouraged reuse of components.

-REPS aims to be unopinionated enough that you can reuse any existing pipelines you have.
+retri-eval aims to be unopinionated enough that you can reuse any existing pipelines you have.

 ## Built With
 - MTEB